The Autobiography of a Super-Tramp: In popular culture

-On the official website of the British progressive rock band Supertramp, reviewer P. Robichaud credits Davies' book for the origin of the band's name.
+The English rock group Supertramp (whose founder and only constant member coincidently shared the same surname as the Welsh writer) was named after the book by original guitarist and lyricist Richard Palmer-James.
+Palmer later reflected that this was his only lasting contribution to the band, since he left after only 16 months and they carried on for four decades.
+In 1986, the group released a compilation titled The Autobiography of Supertramp, a direct reference to the book.

 Chris McCandless renamed himself "Alexander Supertramp" when he began his journey in the US.
 After his death, his life inspired the 1996 biography Into The Wild and the 2007 film of the same name.